sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - summarizer.md

           "year"
         ],
         /* OPTIONAL SAMPLES:
-          examples of which values to extract
+          examples of what data to extract
           from a text snippets
           similar to source snippet   */
         "samples": [